richard-muvirimi/Zimrate-Wordpress/README.txt

 All Zimbabwean rates are obtained from [ZimRate](http://zimrate.tyganeutronics.com "Zimrate") and caching is provided in plugin to avoid overloading the server though you are free to disable caching.

+This plugin also provides a short code which you can use to display latest exchange rates without updating your posts to ever changing exchange rates.

 Note: This plugin is not directly a currency switcher (as that would be redundant considering the number of options on wordpress.org).

 == Installation ==